WavePlayz/Script-API/README.md

 ### Getting Started
 ##### Creating folder
-to start with we will first need to create the folder in the `development_behavior_packs` directory, the folder structure looks like this
+to start with, first we need to create the folder in the `development_behavior_packs` directory, folder structure looks like this

 ```
 development_behavior_packs/